-There is no quick fix to decide on the perfect indoor braai as it rather a subjective reflection of character, personality and overall choice.
-However, once determining whether there is space for this additional luxury, it is also best to determine what type of braai will best suit the home.
+There is no quick fix to decide on the perfect indoor braai as it is rather a subjective reflection of character, personality and overall choice.
+However, once determining whether there is space for your braai room, it is also best to determine what type of braai will best suit the home.

 After all who wouldn't want to have access to this fun way of cooking any day of the week regardless of the weather conditions?
 This healthy and functional form of cooking is not only a means to eat, but will also be an entertainment centre of the home where fun and laughter can be enjoyed together with family and friends.

 Of course there is a definite link between a braai space, a dining room and the kitchen, with these three spaces being committed to socialising, entertaining and, obviously, dining.
 So, to inspire you with some braai room ideas, let’s see some tips and ideas to make your braai space a tad more stylish, functional, and welcoming.

 We started off with the best first!
 It's important to decide on or build on extra space for an indoor braai such as this one.
 It makes it that much easier to allocate space for all the braai essentials and stock up well in advance or even opt to add in some extra entertainment for those sport match weekends.

 The architect here did everything right by ensuring that the basics were covered, but made a plan for optional extras to be added in.
 The marble countertops are easy to clean and maintain, while a high rise seating area makes this a family friendly option too.
 With enough storage space for all the braai essentials.

 The stunning decor of the grill wall makes for an even more appealing experience, while the colours used provide a homely atmosphere.
 The addition of the TV ensures that guests and grillers alike will enjoy the game while sharing a meal with the team.